vahtras/Basic_start/talk.md

 ```

-It is however very light to use instance methods:
+It is straight forward to use instance methods:

 ```
 >>> a=(4, None, 'stone')*3